South Australia’s Oral Health Plan

 A healthy mouth is fundamental to overall health, wellbeing and quality of life.
 It enables people to eat, speak and socialise without pain, discomfort or embarrassment.
 Poor oral health can interfere with daily function, impacts on social interactions and work productivity and is associated with a number of health problems and conditions.

 Whilst oral health has improved in recent decades for many South Australians, the evidence shows there are still significant inequities in our community and areas of unmet need remain.
-The purpose of this Plan for the next seven years is to guide coordinated action that contributes to improved oral health.
+The purpose of this Plan is to guide coordinated action that contributes to improved oral health for people living in South Australia (SA).

 Membership